 - What do we know?

-- The question of why, if there are a huge number of potentially inhabited planets, we have seen no sign of aliens is called the Fermi Paradox after the physicist who first asked it.
+- The question of why – if there are a huge number of potentially inhabited planets – we have seen no sign of aliens is called the Fermi Paradox after the physicist who first posed it.
 Those who think it is because the aliens cannot make contact are called Cantians (as in the word “can’t”).
 Those who believe they simply choose not to are called Wontians (as in the word “won’t”).
 The absence of communication has been termed “the Great Silence”.

 - What do we not know?

 - Whether God comes into all this.
-Tim Mulgan suggests Kantian Wontianism, based on philosopher Immanuel Kant’s argument that any rational being who discovers universal values will be guided by them.
-The aliens’ decision to leave us alone could be based on the discovery of a divine being who has given the Universe its morality.
-If that is so, they may have reached “wisdom or intellect that humans could never attain” – meaning that they might be more important to God than we are.
+Tim Mulgan posits the idea of Kantian Wontianism, based on Immanuel Kant’s argument that any rational being who discovers universal values will be guided by them.
+The aliens’ decision to leave us alone could be based on the discovery of a divine being that has given the Universe its morality.
+If that is so, they may have reached “some threshold of wisdom or intellect that humans could never attain” – meaning that they might be more important to God than we are.